theupdateframework/taps/tap8.md

 with access to a private key can upload several different versions of the same metadata file.
 To mitigate this attack on rotations, the repository should set a limit on the number of rotate files per role.
-If a role needs to change more than this limit, the delegator must re-delegate to the role, re-setting any rotations.
+If a role needs to change more than this limit, the delegator must re-delegate to a new role, re-setting any rotations.

 Baton - Baton: Certificate Agility for Android’s Decentralized Signing